oxpeter/ortholotree/README.md

 the file, even if it cannot find the appropriate file path.
 # prerequisites
 orthotree relies on the
-hmmer (for protein searching - hmmer.janelia.org)
+*hmmer (for protein searching - http://hmmer.janelia.org)
-mafft (for sequence alignment - http://mafft.cbrc.jp/alignment/software/)
+*mafft (for sequence alignment - http://mafft.cbrc.jp/alignment/software/)
-RAxML (for phylogeny construction - http://sco.h-its.org/exelixis/web/software/raxml)
+*RAxML (for phylogeny construction - http://sco.h-its.org/exelixis/web/software/raxml)

 you will also need to install the following python libraries:
-Biopython
+*Biopython
-Matplotlib
+*Matplotlib
-Numpy
+*Numpy

 # usage
 ortholotree will work best with a couple of iterations of usage, depending on your starting point.

 __1st pass__

 If you wish to find the ortholog of a particular gene, then you will start by providing the peptide ID to the -g flag, or the link to a fasta file containing a single sequence using the -f flag.
 This will run the phmmer search on all